performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Quality of Service Measurement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-service managementApplications and services with a client-server
+Applications and services with a client-server
 architecture need to monitor performance at both the server side and the
 client side.